how I did not shrink from declaring to you anything that was profitable, and teaching you publicly and from house to house,Acts 20:20(NASB)

 While Paul's epistles were written to specific people or church communities to teach doctrine, give reproof, provide correction, deliver encouragement, impart instruction in righteousness, and give guidance in Christian living, the book of Acts could more accurately be described as a historical document.

-The first chapters of Acts records the happenings within the early Church from its beginnings at Pentecost, to Paul's final imprisonment in Rome.
-It describes the birth and early development of Christianity, and the perils that believers faced in those fledgling years.
-Later chapters give a detailed account of the ministry and missionary journeys of Paul and other servants of God, and details various incidents that happened along the way.
+The first chapters of Acts, record the happenings within the early Church from its beginnings at Pentecost, to Paul's final imprisonment in Rome.
+They describe the birth and early development of Christianity, and the perils that believers faced in those fledgling years.
+Later chapters give a detailed account of the ministry and missionary journeys of Paul and other servants of God, and detail various incidents that happened along the way.

 It seems that the inevitable outcome of a visit from Paul to Greece or Asia Minor, was uproar and often outrage from its citizens.
 While many Jews plotted against him, some Gentiles resented his claims about Christ.
 Others however, welcomed him with open arms and were saved by grace through faith in Christ.